nauam/Courses/docs/manual/node-steps/builtin.md

 #### Configuration

 Source Path
-: Path on the qwcontrol server for the file or base directory (recursive/wildcard search).
+: Path on the rundeck server for the file or base directory (recursive/wildcard search).

 Destination Path
 : Path on the remote node for the file destination.
 If the path ends with a /, the same filename as the source will be used.